Anna Bolena: Act 2

 Hervey tells courtiers that Anna is lost, because Smeaton has talked and has revealed a crime.
 Henry VIII enters.
 Hervey says that Smeaton has fallen into the trap.
 Henry VIII tells Hervey to continue to let Smeaton believe that he has saved Anna's life.

 Anna and Percy are brought in, separately.
-Henry VIII says that Anna has made love to the page Smeaton, and that there are witnesses.
+Henry VIII says that Anna has had sex with the page Smeaton, and that there are witnesses.
 He says that both Anna and Percy will die.
 Percy says that it is written in heaven that he and Anna are married.
 They are led away by guards.

 Jane enters.
 She says that she does not want to be the cause of Anna's death.
 Henry VIII says that she will not save Anna by leaving.
 Hervey enters and says that the council has dissolved the royal marriage and has condemned Anna and her accomplices to death.
 Courtiers and Jane ask the king to be merciful.
 He tells them to leave.